LeoBubi/rls-server/README.md

 **rls-server** is a server that allows (remote) rls clients to connect to and obtain a shell on this host.

+Client-server communication is **unencrypted**.
+Therefore, it is strongly recommended to make sure that such a communication is between two trusted hosts over a secure network.

 ### Installation

 To install **rls-server**, please run the installation script **install.sh** with root privileges.